marcomer/SauceTool/README.md

 - Write a SAUCE CommentBlock to a file, replacing a CommentBlock if one already exists.
 - `comment` must be null-terminated.
 - The "Comments" field of the file's SAUCE record will be updated to the new number of comment lines.
+- **NOTE**: The null character is not included in the written SAUCE record.
+The comment's last line will be padded with spaces if the comment can't fill the entire line.

 #### `SAUCE_write(const char* buffer, uint32_t n, const SAUCE* sauce)`
 - Write a SAUCE record to a buffer.